IronCountySchoolDistrict/list-students-autoloader/README.md

 ### Usage ###
 * Access the List Students page from the same location
 * Global and User reports are selected from the drop-down menu on the right.
-* Only User reports can be created, modified and deleted by the user.
+* Only User reports can be created, modified and deleted by the end user (admins can manage global lists).
 * Fill in the report fields and click Save.
-Your report now appears in the report menu under User Lists
+Your report now appears in the report menu under User Lists with the title you entered in the Report Title text box.
 * Clicking the Delete button will delete the currently selected report.

 ### Future goals ###